-A serial EEPROM of 512 bytes (24C04) is installed in U7.
-The A-Core uses the P12=SCL (serial clock) and P11=SDA (serial data) to interface with the EEPROM.
+A serial 512-byte EEPROM (24C04) can be installed in U7.
+The MD88 uses the P12=SCL (serial clock) and P11=SDA (serial data) to interface with the EEPROM.
 The EEPROM can be used to store important data, such as a node address, calibration coefficients, and configuration codes.
 It has typically 1,000,000 erase/write cycles.
-The data retention is more than 40 years.
+The data retention lasts for more than 40 years.
 EEPROM can be read and written by simply calling functions ee_rd() and ee_wr().
+See Appendix E for more information.